10 Distributions

 Feature Symbol

-Unlike the discrete uniform distribution, the uniform distribution is continuous.1 In both distributions, there is an upper and lower bound and all members of the sample space are equally probable.
+Unlike the discrete uniform distribution, the uniform distribution is continuous.
+In both distributions, there is an upper and lower bound and all members of the sample space are equally probable.

 1 For the sake of clarity, the uniform distribution is often referred to as the continuous uniform distribution.

-To generate a sample of n numbers with a continuous uniform distribution between a and b, use the runif function like so:
+To generate a sample of nn numbers with a continuous uniform distribution between aa and bb, use the runif function like so:

 # Sample size